huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### FLUX.1

-FLUX.1 was was introduced by Black Forest Labs [here](https://blackforestlabs.ai/announcing-black-forest-labs/)
+FLUX.1 was introduced by Black Forest Labs [here](https://blackforestlabs.ai/announcing-black-forest-labs/).

+Here is how to run FLUX.1-schnell model (fast version of FLUX.1):

 ```bash
 python text_to_image_generation.py \